A1.33: Tableware

 Instruction: Choose the correct solution

-(We ____ the fruit for the guests.)
+(He ___ the tomatoes for the salad.)

 Exercise 8: Setting the table for guests